 An alternative approach is to take FSR 26 from highway 14.
 Follow this for 10.4 miles and turn south on FSR 226.
 This road ascends to the small pass between Bruce Mountain to the west and Dome Peak to the east.

 The route starts from was from FSR 278.
-This starts at an old blocked ATV trail.
+This starts at an old blocked Jeep/ATV trail.
 The trail is blocked with some pine poles/posts.
-From the parking spot a small trail ascends north toward the summit.
-Eventually veer left off the trail and ascend toward the largest and tallest of the granite fins that make up the summit of Bruch Mountain.
+From the parking spot follow the old jeep trail for about 0.5 miles as ascends north.
+Here the two track starts to fade and you veer left ascending to the ascend toward the largest and tallest of the granite fins that make up the summit of Bruch Mountain.
 You must scramble up the fin to reach the summit.
-Here a small summit register made of PVC pipe was found.
+Here a small cairn summit register made of PVC pipe was found.

 Summit of Bruce Mountain